- 1 DAY TRIPS FROM CHANIA

 The Balos ferry calls at the amazing Gramvousa Island first, giving you enough time either to walk up the steep hill to Gramvousa Castle, or to linger on the glorious Gramvousa Beach.
 You then proceed to Balos Beach, a stunning stretch of sand with a rocky cape on one side, a shallow lagoon on another, the crystal-clear seawater on another and the towering Crete mountains on the other.
 It’s a breathtaking sight, one of the most beautiful beaches in the world.
 It’s also too popular for its own good in the summer season, but time your visit right, either for May or, better still, October and you have space to appreciate this wondrous place.

 Georgioupolis is one of the best beach resorts in Crete, with several sights to explore in and around the village.
 Georgioupolis beach is the longest beach in Crete, 10 km (6 miles long), and there are a host of beach bars, cafes and restaurants at the village end of the beach.
+It’s one of the easiest day trips from Chania, with regualr buses and proximity to the main E75 north coast road.

 At the same end, look out for one of the most iconic sights in Crete, a tiny whitewashed chapel at the end of a rocky causeway.
 There are also some great boat trips along the coast from there, and the only inland lake in Crete, Lake Kournas, is only 4 km (2.5 miles) up the hill.